 Description

-EXTERIOR: the lock-up is octagonal in plan, on a low stone plinth and is built into a bank at the rear (east), and with a later wall built at an angle against its south side.
-It is constructed of rubble-stone with freestone dressings, and its domed ashlar roof with a ball finial is set back from the main body of the building.
-The entrance is central on the west elevation with a step up from the road, and a high step into the building.
-The plank door is a C20 replacement.
-On each face flanking the door is a high-level ventilation slit.
+The lock-up at Pensford is a mid-18th century structure.
+It has an octagonal plan and is built from mixed rubble-stone, including limestone, on a low stone plinth.
+The building is set into a bank at the rear (east) and features a later wall at an angle against its south side.
+The exterior is constructed of rubble-stone with freestone dressings, topped by a domed ashlar roof that has a ball finial, which is set back from the main body of the building.
+The entrance is centrally located on the west elevation, requiring a step up from the road and a high step into the building.
+The plank door is a 20th-century replacement, and there are high-level ventilation slits on each face flanking the door.

-INTERIOR: a single space, with a stone bench on the east side.
-The floor is of limestone setts.
-One iron ring-shackle is fixed to the wall above the bench, and the ventilation slits have a single wrought-iron vertical bar.
+Inside, the lock-up consists of a single space with a stone bench on the east side and a floor made of limestone setts.
+An iron ring-shackle is fixed to the wall above the bench, and the ventilation slits are secured with a single wrought-iron vertical bar.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.